awsdocs/amazon-eks-user-guide/doc_source/sec-group-reqs.md

 | aws:eks:cluster\-name | cluster\-name |

 Amazon EKS automatically associates this security group to the following resources that it also creates:
-+ 2–4 elastic network interfaces \(network interfaces\) that are created when you create your cluster\.
++ 2–4 elastic network interfaces \(referred to for the rest of this document as *network interface*\) that are created when you create your cluster\.
 + Network interfaces of the nodes in any managed node group that you create\.

 The default rules allow all traffic to flow freely between your cluster and nodes, and allows all outbound traffic to any destination\.
 When you create a cluster, you can \(optionally\) specify your own security groups\.
 If you do, then Amazon EKS also associates the security groups that you specify to the network interfaces that it creates for your cluster\.
 However, it doesn't associate them to any node groups that you create\.